-I go through my email twice a day, mid-day and at night.
-During the day, I’ll use the gmail app to process quick replies, delegating out urgent items or handling myself, so I don’t have to address twice or remember.
+I go through my email twice a day, mid-day, and at night.
+During the day, I’ll use the Gmail app to process quick replies, delegate out urgent items or handle myself, so I don’t have to address twice or remember.

 Handle things quickly without hurrying or rushing.
 Be quick, but don’t rush, there is a difference.